 You must be available for the entire length of the field trip (no arriving late or leaving early for other personal/academic/work commitments).
 You must also commit to attend class in the Spring semester.

 ENV 717b, Tropical Field Ecology | 3 credits | enrollment capped at 10

 This course is designed to give students firsthand knowledge of tropical biology and the issues surrounding conservation of biodiversity in the tropics, through a combination of seminar-style discussions and a mandatory12-day field trip over winter break.
 The emphasis is on active learning and developing independent research projects carried out during the field trip.
 Using a case-study approach, topics covered include patterns of biodiversity, tropical forest dynamics, reforestation, species interactions and coevolution, climate change impacts, ecosystem services, and human land use.
 Students also gain experience with study design, data collection methods, and statistical analysis.

-This year’s field trip is to Ecuador, a country famous for its high biological, cultural, and economic diversity.
+This year’s field trip is to Panama, a country famous for its high biological, cultural, and economic diversity.
 We visit a variety of forest ecosystems and hear from local and international scientists about current research in the field.
 Students undertake two short research projects and also learn basic identification and natural history of tropical plant, bird, and insect species.
 Students should expect to spend a major part of each day outside in the natural tropical environment under adverse conditions.
-Enrollment limited to twelve.
+Enrollment is limited and course applications will be due in the Fall semester.
 Priority will be given to students planning to conduct field research in the tropics.
-This year (2021/2022), ENV 752 is not a required.

 Limited to 15